-Time will tell what the second round of stimulus checks will look like.
-It could be identical to the first round, or it could be less restrictive.
-Find out ways to use your stimulus check wisely, so you’re prepared for when your assistance arrives.
+Time will tell what the second round of stimulus checks will look like — or if we’ll see one at all.
+Find out ways to use your stimulus check wisely, so you’re prepared if your assistance arrives.

 Frequently asked questions